 Gluten in Fake CoffeeI was just perusing the Internet today reading some of the latest science news floating around.
 I came across this article entitled "Fingerprinting Fake Coffee" that got my attention at first because of the strange headline, but furthermore, upon reading, for its rather concerning content.

 In a nutshell, here's what's going on:

-The particular study cited above examined the widespread adulteration of Brazilian coffee, where tests showed one brand having 9% corn in it of all things!
-Sure, corn is gluten-free in it's pure form, and it was the most common cutting-agent detected, but the following quote is what concerned me:
+The particular study cited above examined the widespread adulteration of Brazilian coffee, where tests showed that one brand of coffee contained 9% corn in it of all things!
+Sure, corn is gluten-free in it's pure form, and corn was the most common cutting-agent detected, but the following quote is what concerned me:

 It's bad enough that greed drives people to dilute products and mislead consumers, but it's a whole other story when such scams could seriously impact the health and safety of unsuspecting buyers and coffee drinkers.
 This is something neither I, nor anyone else with gluten-intolerance or other food allergies, wants to worry about.
 Worse, the article made me thing about how if this type of behavior could affect coffee, it also may exist with other food products, especially anywhere that there is more money to be made through diluting an otherwise pure product -- what's next?... perhaps cocoa or chocolate will be next, or tea, or....

 Let's all hope this isn't a widespread practice in the food industry!